-- a) Storage and Stacking Pipes should be stored on a reasonably flat surface free from stones and sharp projections so that the pipe is supported throughout its length.
+- (a) Storage and Stacking Pipes should be stored on a reasonably flat surface free from stones and sharp projections so that the pipe is supported throughout its length.
 The pipe should be given adequate support at all times.
 In storage, pipe racks should be avoided.
 Pipe should not be stacked in large piles especially under warm temperature conditions as the bottom pipes may distort thus giving rise to difficulty in jointing.
 Socket and spigot pipes should be stacked in layers with sockets placed at alternate ends or the stacks to avoid lopsided stacks.
 It is recommended not to store a pipe inside another pipe.
 On no account should pipes be stored in a stressed or bend condition or near a source of heat.
-Pipes should be stacked separately.
+Pipes should not be stacked more than 1.5 m high.
+Pipes of different sizes and classes should be stacked separately.
 In tropical conditions, pipes should be stored in shade.
 In very cold weather, the impact strength of PVC is reduced making it brittle.
 The ends of pipe should be protected from abrasion particularly those specially prepared for jointing either spigot or socket solvent welded joints or soldered for use with couplings.
-If due to unsatisfactory storage or handling a pipe become brittle in very cold weather. - b) Handling Great care shall be exercised in handling these pipes in wintry conditions as these come brittle in very cold weather.
+If due to unsatisfactory storage or handling a pipe become brittle in very cold weather. - (b) Handling Great care shall be exercised in handling these pipes in wintry conditions as these come brittle in very cold weather.